O. T. Jones Sr.: Governance controversies (1963-1968)

+Constitutional convention and post-abolition of office (1968-1972)

+On January 30 1968, pursuant to the Consent Decree, Bishop Jones presided over the opening sessions of the Church of God in Christ's first constitutional convention.
+The convention established clear guidelines for the election of church leaders, which were held later that year.
+Subsequently, James Oglethorpe Patterson was elected as COGIC's first Presiding Bishop.
+This process abolished the office of Senior Bishop, effectively removing Bishop O. T. Jones Sr. as leader of the denomination.

+Following the abolition of the office of Senior Bishop, Jones continued as Jurisdictional Bishop in Pennsylvania, and pastor of Holy Temple COGIC.
+Though several clergy and churches of the denomination were dissatisfied by Jones' treatment exited to form the Church of God in Christ, International, Jones remained in COGIC until his death in 1972.

 Personal life and death

-In 1921, Jones married Neanza Williams in St. Louis, Missouri.
-To this union were born six children.
-Dr. O. T. Jones Jr., Walter B. Jones, Dr. William V. Jones Sr., Mrs. Jean Anderson, Mrs. Elma Harriet Freeman and Mrs. Marian Ellison.
-Bishop Jones died on September 23, 1972, in Wynnewood, PA after a protracted illness.
-He was 81.
-His son, Dr. O. T. Jones Jr., then assumed the pastorship of Holy Temple and became Jurisdictional Bishop of the Commonwealth of Pennsylvania Jurisdiction.
+In 1921, Jones married Neanza Williams in St. Louis, Missouri, and had six children: Dr. O. T. Jones Jr., Walter B. Jones, Dr. William V. Jones Sr., Mrs. Jean Anderson, Mrs. Elma Harriet Freeman and Mrs. Marian Ellison.
+Bishop Jones died on September 23, 1972, in Wynnewood, PA after a protracted illness, at age 81.
+His son, Dr. O. T. Jones Jr., succeeded him as Pastor of Holy Temple and became Jurisdictional Bishop of the Commonwealth of Pennsylvania Jurisdiction.